What changes about a AC replacement once you cross into Silver Lake

 Local proof angle for Silver Lake ac replacement.

-The page is built for homeowners comparing scopes, not shopping a generic equipment coupon.
-For Silver Lake, the scope should explain how line-set visibility, condensate routing, noise near bedrooms, and street access affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+The numbers recorded at startup are the only ones a future technician can trust.
+For Silver Lake, the scope should explain how stairs, tight pads, solar gain, canyon airflow, and smoke days on equipment sized for Silver Lake affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the AC replacement conversation starts with the home: hillside homes, bungalows, modern additions, and ductless zones.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.